Alizter/coq/test-suite/README.new.md

 ## Introduction

-The test suite can be run from the Coq root directory by `make -f Makefile.dune test`.
-This does two things:
+The test suite can be run from the Coq root directory by `make test`.
+This does three things:
+  1. Generate the rules for building the stdlib.
-  1. Run `dune build @test-gen` to generate the rules for the test-suite.
+  2. Run `dune build @test-gen` to generate the rules for the test-suite.
-  2. Run `dune test` to build all the testing targets.
+  3. Run `dune build @runtest` to build all the testing targets.

 The test suite is incremental meaning that you do not have to build the rest of the repository in order to run it.
-You may also run it after hacking on some files and dune will rebuild only what is necessery.
+You may also run it after hacking on some files and dune will rebuild only what is necessary.

-`dune test` is very flexible, you can for instance build all the targets in a certain subdirectory by running `dune test test-suite/bugs`.
+`dune test` is very flexible, you can for instance build all the targets in a certain subdirectory by running `dune test test-suite/bugs`. `dune test` is just another way of calling `dune build @runtest` and for directories it calls the `@runtest` alias in the directory `dune build @test-suite/bugs/runtest`.

 ### Quality of life suggestions